-To meet the transaction submission deadline for enrollment, go to Colleague Connect (https://colleagueconnect.mmc.com), click Career & Rewards and select ibenefitcenter under Resources or call the Employee Service Center at +1 866 374 2662 by 4 p.m.
-Eastern time at least 11 business days (if you are on the semi-monthly payroll) or 5 business days (if you are on the weekly payroll) before the next pay date.
-If you do not give at least 11 or 5 business days' notice respectively, your enrollment will be effective the first day of the second pay period following your notice.
+You may make enrollment decisions online or by phone.
+The transaction submission deadline for online enrollment is between 3 a.m. and 5 a.m.
+Eastern time on the Monday that is at least 11 business days (if you are on the semi-monthly payroll) or 5 business days (if you are on the weekly payroll) before the next pay date.
+To enroll online, go to Colleague Connect (https://colleagueconnect.mmc.com), click Career & Rewards and select Transamerica.
+Alternatively, you may enroll by calling the Employee Service Center at +1 866 374 2662 no later than 8 p.m.
+Eastern time on the Friday that is at least 11 business days (if you are on the semi-monthly payroll) or 5 business days (if you are on the weekly payroll) before the next pay date.
+If you do not meet the applicable deadline (as described above), your enrollment will be effective the first day of the second pay period following your notice.
 Contact the EMPLOYEE SERVICE CENTER if a holiday falls within the processing cycle to confirm the transaction submission deadline.